davidpcsg/jogo_quente_frio/README.md

 **jogo_quente_frio:**

-Listen to emotiv_reader (ROS module) messages and forward commands to turtlebot3 through ROS interface.
+Listen to emotiv_reader messages and forward its commands to Turtlebot3 through ROS interface.

 **emotiv_reader:**

-Read emotivinterface JSON API and publish messages to jogo_quente_frio module.
+Read emotivinterface JSON API and publish ROS messages to jogo_quente_frio module.
 Depends on libcurl and jsoncpp.